About

 Built to Be Trusted

 Generic AI sounds equally confident whether it is right or wrong.
-For legal work, that is the whole problem.
+Wherever being wrong has a cost, that is the whole problem.
 This is the standard I build to.

 Media Center